rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

 === Modal analysis in ANSYS Workbench

-To complement the experimental modal analysis and provide a predictive tool for design modifications, a finite element modal analysis was performed in ANSYS Workbench 2025 R2.
+To complement the experimental modal analysis and provide a predictive tool for design modifications, a finite element modal analysis was performed in _ANSYS Workbench 2025 R2_.

 #figure(
     box(stroke: 1pt+black)[
       #image("../../Images/Backend_CAD_file.png", width: 120mm)
-    ], caption: "Backend PCB CAD model" )<backendcadmodel>
+    ], caption: [_Backend PCB_ CAD model]
+  )<backendcadmodel>

-The CAD model of the backend PCB, shown in @backendcadmodel, was imported in ANSYS Workbench 2025 R2.
+The CAD model of the _backend PCB_, shown in @backendcadmodel, was imported in _ANSYS Workbench 2025 R2_.
 The mesh was generated using tetrahedral elements with an element size of 1 mm, and adaptive sizing was used to ensure adequate resolution of local features and mode shapes while maintaining computational efficiency.
 Appropriate element designations were assigned to all components, each with their respective material properties @CoSyBackEndPCB2025.
-The total mass of the model was adjusted so that the simulated PCB weight was approximately 550 grams, matching the actual measured weight of the physical PCB.
+The total mass of the model was adjusted so that the simulated _PCB_ weight was approximately 550 grams, matching the actual measured weight of the physical _PCB_.

 #show figure: set block(breakable: true)